-- 302.3.1 The chief of competition is responsible for all aspects of the competition and supervises the work of all other competition officials.
-He must periodically inform the jury about the preparatory work and about changes that may have to be made.
-He must provide course maps, course profiles, stadium plans, timetable etc. to the jury members in due time prior their arrival to the competition site. - 302.3.2 The competition secretary is responsible for all secretarial work concerned with the technical aspects of the competition: entries, team captains' meeting, minutes, publication of start lists and results, protests. - 302.3.3 The chief of course is responsible for the preparation (grooming, markings, and fencing) of the competition course, ski testing areas, warm-up course as well as proper setup and safe placement of any commercial marketing frames and structures. - 302.3.4 The chief of timekeeping and data processing is responsible for the direction and coordination of the officials working in the timing area (starter, finish referee, finish controller, manual timers, electronic timers, intermediate timekeepers and calculations officials' work).
+- The chief of competition is responsible for all aspects of the competition and supervises the work of all other competition officials.
+They must periodically inform the jury about the preparatory work and about changes that may have to be made.
+They must provide course maps, course profiles, stadium plans, timetable etc. to the jury members in due time prior their arrival to the competition site. - The competition secretary is responsible for all secretarial work concerned with the technical aspects of the competition: entries, team captains' meeting, minutes, publication of start lists and results, protests. - The chief of course is responsible for the preparation (grooming, markings, and fencing) of the competition course, ski testing areas, warm-up course as well as proper setup and safe placement of any commercial marketing frames and structures. - The chief of timekeeping and data processing is responsible for the direction and coordination of the officials working in the timing area (starter, finish referee, finish controller, manual timers, electronic timers, intermediate timekeepers and calculations officials' work).
 The chief of timekeeping and data processing oversees the preparation of the Timing and Data Technical Report (TDTR) and xml file for the electronic transmittal to FIS following the competition.
-A copy of the report may also be printed (only if the TD has no access to his report) for review prior to the transmission of the xml file.
-The TDTR Software can be found on the FIS website. - 302.3.5 The chief of stadium is responsible for all activities in the stadium "field of play" area.
+A copy of the report may also be printed (only if the TD has no access to their report) for review prior to the transmission of the xml file.
+The TDTR Software can be found on the FIS website. - The chief of stadium is responsible for all activities in the stadium "field of play" area.
 This includes the course preparation and markings in the stadium, proper setup and safe placement of any commercial marketing frames and structures in the stadium, safe and well-marked pathways for competitors to the start.
-The chief of stadium is responsible for ensuring sufficient areas for athletes clothing, coaches, equipment suppliers, anti-doping officials and medical staff in the finish area as well as good cooperation with media and ceremonies in the finish area. - 302.3.6 The chief of control and competition security is responsible to organise together with the Jury the suitable placing of controllers, to collect all pertinent information and to report any incidents to the Jury as soon as possible.
+The chief of stadium is responsible for ensuring sufficient areas for athletes clothing, coaches, equipment suppliers, anti-doping officials and medical staff in the finish area as well as good cooperation with media and ceremonies in the finish area.

+The chief of control and competition security is responsible to organise together with the Jury the suitable placing of controllers, to collect all pertinent information and to report any incidents to the Jury as soon as possible.